 As an Amazon Associate, I earn from qualifying purchases.

-This delicious Lemonade Concentrate is a refreshing homemade drink.
-Made with freshly squeezed lemons and lightly sweetened, this is a tasty beverage that the whole family will love.
+This delicious from-scratch lemonade concentrate is a refreshing homemade drink.
+Made with freshly squeezed lemons and lightly sweetened to your preferences, this is a tasty beverage that the whole family will love.

 a pitcher and glasses of lemonade with sliced lemons on a board.